Home » Recipes » Course » Meat » Sticky Gochujang Chicken

 You can marinate the chicken up to 24 hours in advance of cooking it.
 Alternatively, you can cook the chicken too and then either serve it cold (still delicious!) or pop it in the microwave for a minute to reheat.

-How spicy is the chicken?
+How spicy is the gochujang chicken?

-The gochujang paste does give this chicken a kick, so if you’re worried about spice, reduce the amount of gochujang in the marinade to 1/2 a tablespoon, or even 1/4 if you’re very worried.
+The gochujang paste does give this chicken a kick, so if you’re worried about spice, reduce the amount of gochujang in the marinade to ½ a tablespoon, or even ¼ if you’re very worried.

-Could I cook this on the BBQ?
+Could I cook the gochujang chicken on the BBQ?

 Like this recipe?
 Here are more quick ideas you might enjoy

 If you make this recipe, I’d love to hear from you!
-You can leave me a comment below.
+You can leave a recipe rating and a comment below.
+And remember to tag @DishedByKate on Instagram, Facebook and TikTok if you’ve made one of my recipes.
+Seeing your recreations really makes my day 😊.

 Print